madhurimarawat/Machine-Learning-Using-Python/README.md

 <li>Scikit-learn - It is a machine learning library that enables tools for used for many other
 machine learning algorithms such as classification, prediction, etc.</li>
   <li>Mlxtend (machine learning extensions)- It is a library of extension and helper modules for Python's data analysis and machine learning libraries.</li>
+  <li>TensorFlow (tf)- TensorFlow is an open-source machine learning framework developed by Google.</li>
+<li>Keras- Keras is an open-source deep learning framework that serves as an interface for TensorFlow and other backends, making it easier to build and train neural networks.</li>
 </ul>

 ---